 Negative Temperature Coefficient Sensors

-As resistance changes, the controller uses this signal to make output decisions based on seat temperature as resistance changes.
+The controller uses this signal to make output decisions based on seat temperature as resistance changes.
 For example, if the seat is too hot, the controller slows or stops the flow of electricity through the elements.
-The module uses the signal from this sensor for safety and to regulate temperatures for HI and LOW settings.
+In addition, the module uses the signal for safety and for regulating temperatures for HI and LOW settings.